-In connection with the Takeda Multi-Target Agreement described in Note 3, "Research and Development Collaboration AgreementsTakeda became a related party, following the stock purchase.
-Refer to Note 11, "Stockholders' Equity", for more detail about the Takeda Stock Purchase Agreement.
+In connection with the Takeda Multi-Target Agreement described in Note 3, "Research and Development Collaboration Agreements", Takeda became a related party, pursuant to a stock purchase agreement Refer to Note 11, "Stockholders' Equity", for more detail about the Takeda Stock Purchase Agreement.
 Additionally, Jonathan Lanfear, a director of the Company, was the Vice President and Global Head of Oncology and Neuroscience Business Development for Takeda until September 25, 2020.
 In August 2021, Takeda ceased to be a related party after a sale of the above-mentioned shares.